aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

   - [ ] Used CsharpSyntaxNode over SyntaxNode (must).
   - [ ] Ask for pattern running Json file and commit the pattern running json file.
 - [ ] Watched Code review guide for the team from prerequisite section.
 Apply Code review guide on the pull-request.
+   - [ ] Ommited my Author Name from Pattern.
+   - [ ] Code doesn't contain magic strings, all are placed in the StaticTypes (CsharpIdentifiers, CommonConstants, AnyIdentifiers)
    - [ ] Linq is used properly.
    - [ ] Don't use two loops together on same collection, if needed create simple for loop for process.
    - [ ] IList creation capacity given.